zeekay/koa-coffee/README.md

 As an added bonus, includes a drop-in replacement for koa-router as well.

 ## Usage
+Require `koa-coffee/koa` wherever you want to use koa. `koa-coffee/router` is aliased to a patched koa-router as well.

 ```coffeescript
 app    = do require 'koa-coffee/koa'
 router = do require 'koa-coffee/router'